demian171/correcta/README.md

-# Busines-Transformer by DGulp v1.3
+# Correcta by DGulp v1.3

 Commands:
 ```